Key takeaways

 The larger your down payment, the less you’ll owe on it in the future.
 Lenders may also be more willing to approve you since you will need to borrow less overall.

-Look at your budget and see how much you can reasonably afford to stash away each month toward the purchase of a car.
+Look at your budget and see how much you can reasonably afford to stash away each month toward purchasing a car.
 Ideally, you should save as much as possible, but it ultimately boils down to your income, expenses and existing obligations.

 Alternatives to taking out a new car loan

-If you are unhappy with the rates and terms offered for a bad credit car loan or are having trouble getting approved altogether, consider other options.
+If you are unhappy with the rates and terms offered for a bad credit car loan or are having trouble getting approved, consider other options.

-• Shopping for a lower-priced vehicle.
-Even if the interest is high, your overall payment and how much you owe monthly will be more affordable.
+• Shop for a lower-priced vehicle: Even if the interest is high, your overall payment and how much you owe monthly will be more affordable.

-• Wait and finance later when your credit has improved.
-Once you rebuild your credit, you’ll most likely qualify for a wider swath of car loans with lower interest rates, fees and more favorable terms.
+• Wait until your credit has improved: Once you rebuild your credit, you’ll most likely qualify for lower interest rates, fewer fees and more favorable terms.

-• Pay entirely in cash.
-Saving up and paying cash outright for a car means you won’t have to apply for a car loan at all, which will save you in interest fees.
+• Pay entirely in cash: Saving up and paying cash outright for a car means you won’t have to apply for a car loan at all, which will save you in interest and fees.

 The bottom line

 Getting a car loan during Chapter 13 bankruptcy is possible.
-Find a lender that is willing to work with Chapter 13 bankruptcies and create a reasonable budget that allows you to continue debt repayments while also paying for a car loan.
+Find a lender and create a reasonable budget that allows you to continue your court-mandated debt repayments.
 It’s also important to shop around to find a car that fits within your budget.

 After you are discharged from bankruptcy, you won’t need court permission to finance a car.
 But the first step is to rebuild your credit by setting up a track record of consistently making debt payments on time.
 “It’s an old saying, but time really does heal all wounds, even wounds to your credit score,” says Lins.